Mutual Trust and Respect are the Building Blocks of Effective Vendor Management

 5. Analyse Performance and Provide Feedback

 Even if the outcome of a project or evaluation is unsuccessful, try to provide meaningful feedback.
-In Olive, if a vendor is not selected for shortlisting, we issue a detailed analysis.
-Our goal is to provide vendors with insight as to how they compare to their competitors in relation to a particular set of requirements.
+In Olive, we issue a detailed analysis if a vendor is not selected for shortlisting.
+Our goal is to provide vendors with insight into how they compare to their competitors in relation to a particular set of requirements.
 The partnership should be beneficial to both parties no matter what the outcome.
 Don’t be afraid to ask vendors for their feedback and insight into the health of the relationship and how it can be improved.

 Managing your digital transformation may require extra help with vendor management.
 We provide vendor management services, so you can let us take that off your plate.
 Our platform helps you find the right vendors that will transform your organization for the better.
-Using Olive you can collaborate with key stakeholders to develop the requirements you need to pin dow your perfect vendor.
-Our process and platform help you eliminate vendors who won’t meet your business needs and built in due diligence helps create mutual trust with your technology vendor, and starts the relationship off on the right foot.
-In cultivating a solid foundation of trust and respect with your vendors, you ensure a mutually beneficial partnership.
-Get in touch to learn more!
+Using Olive, you can collaborate with key stakeholders to develop the requirements you need to pin down your perfect vendor.
+Our process and platform help you eliminate vendors who won’t meet your business needs and built-in due diligence helps create mutual trust with your technology vendor and starts the relationship off on the right foot.
+You ensure a mutually beneficial partnership by cultivating a solid foundation of trust and respect with your vendors.